FamBear

 Need someone for Saturday evening?
 Agencies rarely handle last-minute requests.
 Their strength is long-term placements that take one to three weeks to arrange.
 Platforms are built for flexibility.
 On-demand bookings, hourly rates, weekend coverage, and the option to try a caregiver once before committing - all standard on a childcare platform in Bangkok.

 A good platform offers both paths.
 Families looking for a babysitter for a single evening can book on-demand, while those seeking a long-term nanny can browse profiles, arrange trial sessions, and build a relationship at their own pace.
+FamBear is the best of both worlds for short term on demand care or long term care.

 Vetting and Background Checks

 This is where Thailand's regulatory gap matters.
 There are no certificates or licenses required for nannies in Thailand.
 Anyone can call themselves a nanny.
-ExpatDen's guide, updated in January 2026, confirms this.
-Domestic workers are effectively excluded from Thailand's labor protection laws regarding employment contracts.
+Traditional agencies vary enormously in their vetting.
+Quality depends entirely on which agency you choose, and there is no regulatory body enforcing minimum standards.

 Replacement and Guarantees

+Agencies often include replacement guarantees in their contracts. some agencies offers two to eight to unlimited replacements depending on your subscription tier.
+If a nanny does not work out, the agency sends another candidate.
+This sounds reassuring, but as any parent knows replacement guarantees mean nothing if the agency's incentives are misaligned.
+Additionally this practice offers no value to children and their development.
 Platforms handle this differently.
 Because you have access to the full pool of caregivers, you can find a replacement yourself - immediately - without waiting for a consultant to check availability.
 Reviews from other families help you avoid poor matches in the first place.

 When to Choose a Nanny Agency in Bangkok